To strengthen and grow Saint Ambrose of Woodbury, and position the community well for the next 20 years

-About 13 months ago when some faithful parishioners approached me with the proposal of walking Saint Ambrose through a branding process that would allow for greater unity among all the members and ministries of our parish community, yield greater clarity of and confidence in our God-given identity, and enkindle aspirations for what we are called to be as a community of missionary disciples, I was initially both impressed and pensive.
+In 2019, some faithful parishioners approached me with the proposal of walking Saint Ambrose through a branding process that would allow for greater unity among all the members and ministries of our parish community, yield greater clarity of and confidence in our God-given identity, and enkindle aspirations for what we are called to be as a community of missionary disciples, I was initially both impressed and pensive.

 On the one hand, I was impressed by the sheer generosity of the offer.
 That people would step forward to volunteer their time and talents, especially where their life experience intersected with the present need of the church in such a direct and providential way, was inspiring.
 I was also impressed by the proven and tested plan that they described and laid out for me in detail.
 And I came away struck that there was no hidden agenda save the good of Saint Ambrose into the future, allowing us to communicate clearly who we are, what we are called to, and where we are going.
 Indeed, the brand refresh has been guided from beginning to end by the objective of strengthening and growing Saint Ambrose by articulating and living the mission in a consistent and meaningful way, and by aligning the look, feel and messaging of the Church, School, Early Childhood, and Faith Formation.

 On the other hand, I was pensive about the need for such a process and whether it could culminate in such a unified and inspiring vision.
 Some of my initial questions were both theoretical and practical.
 Does a Catholic parish really need to be concerned about branding?
 How can such a process be inclusive and transparent?
 Do we have the resources both personnel and financial to execute?
 Is it the right timing for our parish?
 One after another, these questions were answered in different ways and I was given to appreciate the importance of this initiative and the real possibility of it helping us to both solidify what has been and to move forward in faith and without fear.